Ashwagandha For Liver Health And Detox: 5 Proven Benefits

 Ashwagandha prevents non-alcoholic fatty liver disease by eliminating risk factors like high cholesterol and triglyceride levels, diabetes, obesity, and PCOS.
 This antioxidant prevents and reverses liver damage from free radicals generated by toxins like carbendazim and drugs like gentamicin and paracetamol.
 It also improves liver function by balancing thyroid hormones.
 Take 1–2 tsps of its powder twice daily with meals.

 The liver processes the food you eat, the liquid you drink, the air you breathe, and the beauty potions you rub on your skin and helps provide energy for your body.
-It identifies toxic substances, either processing or eliminating them, helps in blood clotting, when required, and regulates hormones.1 2
+It identifies toxic substances, processes or eliminates them, helps in blood clotting, when required, and regulates hormones.1 2

 Many toxins enter our body through the food we eat.
 Take carbendazim, for instance.
 Many of the fruits and cereals we eat are liberally sprayed with this fungicide, which affects our liver function.